eanger/cubicle/readme.md

     office themed, "mini game" from eggs

 To do:
-* use friction for better feeling movement
-* make mobs not overlap each other
+* use time-since-last-update as the tick length for calculating moved distances, so game doesn't slow down too much